bgu-frontend/hw3_2024/README.md

-    And they should pass the `npx playwright test`. https://nextjs.org/docs/pages/building-your-application/testing/playwright, https://playwright.dev/docs/writing-tests
+    And they should pass the `npx playwright test`. https://nextjs.org/docs/pages/building-your-application/testing/playwright, https://playwright.dev/docs/writing-tests Assume the tests run on an empty database.
 ## Frontend test requirements- hw3
 ### naming
 1. Create User form: The homepage will contain a create user form with HTML name attribute **"create_user_form"**: